-Annual fees may increase in line with inflation for all students beginning their studies in 2022/23.
+Annual fees may increase in line with inflation for all students beginning their studies in 2023/24 or 2024/25.

 This statement has been published for all years from 2019/20 onwards.
-However, at the time of writing, the college has not in fact increased it's fee levels for four years.
+However, at the time of writing, the college has not in fact increased its fee levels for five years.

-Section 1.2 - Aggregate fee levels (Guidance paragraphs 98-102)
+Section 1.2 - Aggregate fee levels